django/ticketbot/README.md

 * `"!nnnn"` or `"PRnnnn"` -- Pull request nnnn submitted to the django/django GitHub repo
 * `"hhhhhhh"` (7 or more chars) -- Commit with ID hhhhhhh in the django/django GitHub repo

-It has a registered nick in Freenode: *ticketbot*.

 ## Local setup

 1. Create a virtualenv making sure you use the same Python version as the one specified to Heroku in `runtime.txt`: